davidjb/jcu.me-user-doc/source/faq.rst

 .. _recent-changes:

-When to changes take effect?
+When do changes take effect?
 ----------------------------

 Any recent changes will be pushed to the |project-name| on the weekend